-Jimmy de la Torre was born in 1963 in Pototan, Iloilo.
+He was born in 1963 in Pototan, Iloilo.

-1981 was a very special year for the then 18-year-old Ilongo.
+1981 was an exceptional year for the then-18-year-old Ilongo.
 Who first notched up a win in the Milo Marathon on 31 May.
-Most of all becoming until now the youngest champion in the History of the Milo Marathon in both Men and Women.
+Most of all, becoming the youngest champion in the Milo Marathon’s History in both Men and Women.

 The following year on May 30, 1982, de la Torre defended his Milo Marathon crown again.

-Also in front of an excited home crowd at Iloilo, this time again resetting his Junior record with a time of 2:25.16.
+Also, in front of an excited home crowd at Iloilo, this time again resetting his Junior record with a time of 2:25.16.
 Which until now stands as the Philippine Junior record 36 years later.

-Also, de la Torre was also a two time Boston Marathon starter clocking in 1983 2:26.44 (210th)
+Also, de la Torre was a two-time Boston Marathon starter, clocking in 1983 at 2:26.44 (210th)

 Jimmy de la Torre Milo King

-While in 1983 de la Torre lost his SEA Games title in Singapore to Khin Soe of Burma who won in 2:32.51.0, de la Torre clocked 2:36.57.0.
-Burma getting back from its silver in 1981.
+While in 1983, de la Torre lost his SEA Games title in Singapore to Khin Soe of Burma, who won at 2:32.51.0, and de la Torre clocked at 2:36.57.0.
+Burma got back from its silver in 1981.

-De la Torre won the 1987 Penang Marathon at Georgetown, Malaysia timing a respectable 2:29.52.
+De la Torre won the 1987 Penang Marathon at Georgetown, Malaysia, timing a respectable 2:29.52.

 Jimmy de la Torre Murder